COVID-19 Myocarditis in Children

 When SARS-CoV-2 virus infects the muscle cells of the heart, it begins to replicate and damage the cell.
 The body’s immune system is activated and sends lymphocytes and other white blood cells to infected tissues, causing inflammation and producing antibodies against the virus.
 In some patients, the immune system’s response may cause more local tissue injury than the virus itself.
 Myocardial edema (tissue swelling) with decreased heart function and arrhythmias can result.

 The impact of COVID-19 on the heart and the much higher risk of myocarditis among patients with COVID-19 compared to patients without COVID-19 underscores the importance of prevention of spread of the virus.
 Vaccines against SARS-CoV-2 have been demonstrated to be safe and effective at preventing serious infection.
-Among children age 12 to 15 years of age the vaccine efficacy is 100%.
-Currently, the American Academy of Pediatrics and the CDC recommend that all adolescents ages 12 and older receive the COVID-19 vaccine.
+In May 2021, a study published in the New England Journal of Medicine reported a vaccine efficacy of 100% among more than 1,000 fully vaccinated children age 12 to 15 years of age.
+The children were followed up to 6 months from the second dose.
+This study was performed prior to the arrival of the Omicron variant and more recent experience in children infected with this variant show that breakthrough infections do occur.
+Unfortunately, peer-reviewed published data for the efficacy of the vaccine against the Omicron variant are lacking at this time.
+A larger study of 2,200 vaccinated children 5 to 11 years of age found the vaccine to be safe and had an efficacy of 91%.
+Currently, the American Academy of Pediatrics and the CDC recommend that all adolescents ages 5 and older receive the COVID-19 vaccine.

 The question of when is it safe for children to return to playing sports and physical activity has received a great deal of attention during the pandemic.
 The American Academy of Pediatrics has created guidance for pediatricians when recommending return to play for children who developed COVID-19.
 In general, children who never developed symptoms (chest pain, palpitations, shortness of breath, fainting) while infected may return to play following a period of quarantine.
 It is recommended that the primary care physician assess the child at least once.
 For children who were symptomatic, return to activity depends on the severity and resolution of symptoms and may range from 10 days to 6 months.
 Parents should seek the advice of their primary care team before allowing their child to return to physical activity.